-Alicja Bielawska is a sculptor and installation artist.
-She uses simple, everyday materials to create constellations of objects, which haunt viewers’ imagination and senses.
+Alicja Bielawska is a sculptor, who uses simple, everyday materials to create constellations of objects, which influence the imagination and senses of the recipient.

 Bielawska was born in 1980 in Warsaw.
-Between 1999-2005, she studied art history at the University of Warsaw.
-Directly after completing her theoretical studies, she moved to Amsterdam to join the Gerrit Rietveld Academie, from which she graduated in 2009.
-She now splits her time between Warsaw and Amsterdam.
+Between 1999–2005, she studied art history at the University of Warsaw.
+Directly after completing her theoretical studies, she moved to Amsterdam.
+In 2009 she graduated from the Fine Arts departement at the Gerrit Rietveld Academy.
+She is currently living in Warsaw.

 Objects in dialogue

 Alicja Bielawska assembles sculptural objects, clearly marking the individual elements and the ways in which they correspond with one another.
 Analogically, the constructions are presented in a space in a way that highlights their mutual relations.
 The impact of the works is supposed to derive from a dialogue between them, as opposed to assigning an intrinsic meaning to the objects themselves.
 Bielawska notes that "when the works are next to each other, they multiply the information they send", and aims to convey that notion in her compositions, avoiding, however, presenting them as permanent sets.
 The artist instead describes her way of thinking about these constellations of objects as a "family":

 Every object is independent.
 I will show them together, but it doesn’t mean that it is one work.
 They are separate works that are related in some way.
 They need each other at this moment – she says in a conversation with Tobias Karlsson.

 Bielawska refrains from referring to her works as sculptures, instead describing them as "objects":